 III.
-Impact on the consolidated financial statements for the following fiscal year c.
-Fair Value of Foreign Bonds for which the Bank cannot Obtain Quoted Market Prices
+Impact on the consolidated financial statements for the following fiscal year

 If the assumptions used in the Bank's estimates change due to the fluctuation in financial economic environment or the change in the financial position by the Bank's portfolio management, the change could have a significant impact on Deferred Tax Assets in the following fiscal year.